ICO Screening Days - July 2019

 Depot has on-site racks with space for 30 bicycles, protected from the weather and by CCTV.
 There are more bike racks located nearby at the station, the High Street and Friars Walk.

-Accommodation options in and around Lewes are limited so we have organised a deal with the University of Sussex located in their student halls in Falmer, near Brighton, a short train ride from Lewes.
-We have secured 60 rooms in their East Slope student residences (54 standard rooms, 6 accessible rooms).
+We have organised a deal with the University of Sussex located in their student halls in Falmer, near Brighton, a short train ride from Lewes, in their East Slope student residences.
 The residences are eleven bedroom townhouses with ten standard rooms (five on the second and third floors) and two shared bathrooms per floor.
 Accessible rooms are on the ground floor.
 Rooms are designed for single occupancy only.

 Please note: this is very basic, not luxury accommodation, but we hope it proves an economical option for people coming from afar.
 For brief details of what’s included, click here and for more in-depth information, browse the University of Sussex’s accommodation handbook.
 Please note that you will be supplied with bedding, a towel plus basic catering equipment for the kitchens; though you will need to bring your own toiletries and if you do not book an accessible room, must be prepared to share a bathroom.